Jersey City can’t decriminalize marijuana, NJ attorney general says

 "We know that court rules gives prosecutor the discretion to amend or dismiss charges as they see fit and decriminalization is the right thing to do as we shouldn't continue a policy of creating records and ruining a person’s future over small quantities of marijuana."

-Grewal directed Hudnut to “prosecute all offenses within your jurisdiction in accordance with your statutory duties as a municipal prosecutor.”
+Grewal wrote that Jersey City's move violates state criminal law and directed Hudnut to "prosecute all offenses within your jurisdiction in accordance with your statutory duties as a municipal prosecutor."

+Hudnut told PIX11 News that it's "no longer fair to saddle people with misdmeanor convictions for something that will arguably be legal very soon."

+"What I say right now is that if you are arrested for marijuana and you haven't been causing a public nuisance or any public safety issue, there's a very, very strong likelihood that you are going to leave municipal court without a misdemeanor conviction," Hudnut said.
+"That's how the policy was yesterday and that's how we're handling it going forward."

 An estimated 25,000 people in the Garden State are arrested every year for illegal recreational marijuana possession, which costs the justice system about $1 billion to deal with annually, including jailing, policing and court proceedings.